semgrep/semgrep-docs/docs/getting-started/cli.md

 import Install from "/src/components/procedure/_install-cli.mdx";
 import Login from "/src/components/procedure/_login-activate.mdx";

-# CLI-only workflow with Semgrep's Pro Engine
+# Local scans with Semgrep Pro Engine

 Learn how to set up Semgrep, scan your project for security issues using Semgrep's Pro Engine, and view your findings in the CLI.

 :::info
+Semgrep provides two commands to scan with in your CLI:

-For scans in your local development environment, `semgrep scan` is the preferred method to scan with Semgrep, especially for writing and testing custom rules.
+- `semgrep scan` - This is the recommended command for scanning local codebases, as well as writing and testing custom rules.
+- `semgrep ci` - This is the recommended command if you are scanning repositories with Semgrep as part of an organization with custom rules and policies. `semgrep ci` fetches your organization's scan configurations from Semgrep Cloud Platform.
 :::

 ## Prerequisites